Pointwise Assouad dimension for measures: Preliminaries

 Let us now turn our attention to the dimensions of measures.
-Analogously to the definition for sets, one may define the \emph{(global) Assouad dimension of a measure $\mu$} fully supported on $X$ by

-We sometimes use the term global Assouad dimension to avoid ambiguity with the pointwise variant we soon define.
-Originally, the Assouad dimension of a measure was called the upper regularity dimension in \cite{KLV}, but due to the intimate connections between this notion of dimension and the Assouad dimension for sets, nowadays the term Assouad dimension of a measure is widely used.
-A simple volume argument implies that for a measure $\mu$ fully supported on a metric space $X$, we have the inequality $\adim X\leq \adim\mu$.
+When referring to (\ref{eq:global_assouad}) we sometimes use the term global Assouad dimension to avoid ambiguity with the pointwise variant.
+Originally, the global Assouad dimension of a measure was called the upper regularity dimension in \cite{KLV}, but due to the intimate connections between this notion of dimension and the Assouad dimension for sets, the term Assouad dimension of a measure is now widely used.
+A simple volume argument implies that for a measure $\mu$ fully supported on a metric space $X$, we have the inequality $\dima X\leq \dima\mu$.
 Moreover, in \cite{VK, LS} it was shown that

 which further supports the current terminology.